meitneshi/challenge-documentation/docs/index.md

 1. Error: The code sent does not compile, does not have the right signature, code did not return the expected result, something bad happened.
 2. Success: The code did complete normally and returned the expected result

 A simple `Logger` class is also generated.
-You can now test your challenge with the following command lines:
+You can now test your mission with the following command lines:
 ```bash
 cd ./code_hello_world
 dcli run . # Run the program, execute the file `src/main/java/app/Run.java`